Applications for the 2018 Youth Academy are now CLOSED, thank you for your interest in our program.

 The Youth Academy is offered for educational purposes only and does not provide any certification

-The Sheriff’s Office is hosting three identical deliveries of the Youth Academy this summer.
+The Sheriff’s Office is hosting three identical deliveries of the Youth Academy this summer, split up by grade level.
 We are unable to accept applications for all three.

 The Academy is scheduled from 8:30a.m.- 5:30p.m. each day.
-Youth participants will meet at the Sheriff’s Office Main Building located at 100 Eslinger Way in Sanford.
+Youth participants will meet at the Sheriff’s Office Professional Development Center located at 2772 Depot Avenue, in Sanford.
 Parents/guardians can drop off and sign their children in as early as 8:00a.m. and we ask that your children be picked up and signed out no later than 5:45p.m.

 The course begins with an introduction by Sheriff Dennis M. Lemma.
 The sessions include presentations on topics such as: neighborhood policing, investigations, training, traffic safety and forensics.
 Class members will also learn about internet safety, bullying, decision-making, substance abuse, and character development.